Carroll's double in debut caps comeback, D-backs beat Phils - WHIZ News

 BAD BUM

-It was another rough start for D-backs lefty Madison Bumgarner, who gave up seven earned runs over 3 2/3 innings.
-The veteran has struggled for the past month so manager Torey Lovullo opted to skip the lefty’s most recent turn in the rotation.
+It was another rough start for Diamondbacks lefty Madison Bumgarner, who gave up seven earned runs over 3 2/3 innings.
+The veteran has struggled for the past month, so manager Torey Lovullo opted to skip the lefty’s most recent turn in the rotation.

 The extra rest didn’t help.
-The Phillies’ lineup was merciless, hitting him hard with nine balls leaving bats at more than 100 miles per hour.
+The Phillies’ lineup was merciless, hitting him hard with nine balls leaving bats at more than 100 mph.

 Bumgarner has given up 27 earned runs over 26 1/3 innings in August.